int128/gradle-ssh-plugin/README.md

 Contributions
 -------------

-Thanks for contributions.
-Please send me your issue reports or pull requests.
+Send your issue or pull request to [GitHub repository](https://github.com/int128/gradle-ssh-plugin).